sherrykisilu/first-moringa-project/README.md

 # first-moringa-project
 project name;weather in a city author:Sherry
-It tells ypou the weather in different areas
+It tells you the weather in different areas